5 Steps To Trigger A Creative Breakthrough

 With more practice and by doing it regularly you’ll be able to get results in as little is 15 minutes.
 But an hour session makes a big difference when learning to set this state of mind.

-It’s like going on a long hike, the first 30 minutes feels like hell until your body finds its rhythm and then you can go all day.
+It’s like going on a long hike, the first 30 minutes feel like hell until your body finds its rhythm and then you can go all day.

 The conscious mind is exactly the same, it will take 15-30 minutes just to work through your regular thoughts and feelings before your creative thinking time starts kicking in.